 POSSIBLE ACTION POINTS:

-- Write an email to all members of the Spokane Public Schools Board of Directors and School Superintendent THANKING THEM for removing this curriculum from consideration.
+- Write an email to all members of the Spokane Public Schools Board of Directors and School Superintendent THANKING THEM for considering other curricula (in addition to still-planned inclusion of some Get Real chapters) in the newly proposed set of curricula (4.11.2018).
 You may email the entire Board and School Superintendent at

 Be courteous, respectful and grateful.

-- Stay engaged with the ongoing development of curriculum by talking with your children’s teachers and asking for updates as new curriculum is adopted.
+- Stay engaged with the ongoing development of curriculum by talking with your children’s teachers and visiting the District headquarters to review personally the newly proposed curriculum.
 You may also check on updates by going to the Facebook page "Spokane School's Sex Ed".